 If you are asking the question, is my child ready for a cell phone or tablet?
 Then most likely the answer is no.

-Parental controls, screen time management apps and filters are all great and should be used, but in the end you need to know the kid you’re giving it to.
+Parental controls, screen time management apps and filters are all helpful to a point and should be used, but in the end you need to know the kid you’re giving it to.

 With cell phones, having just a few more years to discuss ground rules and expectations could prevent so many issues before they start.

-Fortunately, she’s handled it pretty well.
+Fortunately, she’s handled it pretty well for her age.
 But if I had to do it over again, I would have waited at least another year.

 7| Set device curfews